bitnami/charts/bitnami/ejbca/README.md

 ### Set up replication

-By default, this Chart only deploys a single pod running EJBCA.
-Should you want to increase the number of replicas, you may follow these simple steps to ensure everything works smoothly:
+By default, this chart only deploys a single pod running EJBCA.
+To increase the number of replicas, follow the steps below:

-1. Create a conventional release with only one replica, that will be scaled later.
+1. Create a conventional release with only one replica.
+This will be scaled later.
-2. Wait for the release to complete and EJBCA to be running successfully.
-You may verify you have access to the main page in order to do this.
+2. Wait for the release to complete and for EJBCA to be running.
+Verify access to the main page of the application.
 3. Perform an upgrade specifying the number of replicas and the credentials that were previously used.
 Set the parameters `replicaCount`, `ejbcaAdminPassword` and `mariadb.auth.password` accordingly.

 For example, for a release using `secretPassword` and `dbPassword` to scale up to a total of `2` replicas, the aforementioned parameters should hold these values `replicaCount=2`, `ejbcaAdminPassword=secretPassword`, `mariadb.auth.password=dbPassword`.